Physics Teacher Education

 Point of Pride

-Illinois State produces the second highest number of Physics Teacher Education graduates in the U.S.
+Illinois State produces the second highest number of Physics Teacher Education graduates in the U.S. Our program regularly earns the Five Plus awards from the American Institute of Physics and has four students that have won the Lotze scholarship, the most in the U.S.

 Why study Physics Teacher Education?